Skip to content

 Close-up browser settings with toggles on screen

 Many people using Windows 11 find that Microsoft Edge runs slowly.
 This makes browsing the web annoying.
 Websites take a long time to load.
 Videos might freeze or skip.
 Some browser tabs might stop responding.
-This slow behavior can make simple web browsing feel like a struggle.
+This sluggishness can make even basic web browsing feel like a chore.

-The good news is that most problems causing Edge to be slow can be fixed.
-You don’t need to be a computer expert or buy special software.
+The good news?
+Most of these slowdowns are fixable.
+You don’t need to be a tech wizard or buy any new software.
 Below are ten ways to fix it.
 Some are simple, like restarting Edge.
 Others are a bit more involved, like clearing out old temporary files.
 Start with the first fix and try the others if needed until your browser runs faster.

 Why Does Microsoft Edge Slow Down?